IBM/z_ansible_collections_doc/source/requirements/collection-requirements.rst

 Managed node
 ------------

-.. dropdown:: The managed requires the following to be installed ...
+.. dropdown:: The managed requires the following to be installed ... (expand for more)
    :color: primary
    :icon: info